In this 8th and final session, I make sure M&M leave with a sound

 to hand churches, schools and affinity groups that would describe

-the event and its benefit to them.
+and its benefit to them.

 This may all seem common sense, but I tell you, very few people